-The lattice used in the KMC simulations includes only the most relevant adsorption sites (i.e. BDR1, TDR1 and TDR2), as illustrated in Fig. 5.
+The lattice used in the KMC simulations includes only the most relevant adsorption sites (i.e., BDR1, TDR1, and TDR2), as illustrated in Fig. 5.
 The elementary transitions included correspond to the reversible adatom hops: (1) between BDR1 and TDR1; (2) between TDR1 and TDR2; and (3) between adjacent TDR2 sites.
-The activation energy for each hop is taken from the DFT/PBEsol calculations described above.
 Adsorption or desorption of the Au atom is not included in the simulations.
 The initial configuration corresponds to a Au atom adsorbed in one of the BDR1 sites.

-A total of 10 simulations were carried out for seven values of the temperature: 200, 250, 300, 400, 500, 700 and 900 K. For each simulation, a different random number seed was used to generate independent instances of time evolution of the system.
-An average of 5×10^9 KMC events occurred in each simulation.
-Table II presents the average time spent in a BDR1 site as well as the average time spent on top of a dimer row and number of TDR2
+A total of ten simulations were carried out for seven values of the temperature: 200, 250, 300, 400, 500, 700, and 900 K. For each simulation, a different random number seed was used to generate independent instances of time evolution of the system.
+An average of 5×10^{09} KMC events occurred in each simulation.
+Table II presents the average time spent in a BDR1 site as well as the average time spent on top of a dimer row and number of TDR2 sites visited in between BDR1 sites.
+The results show that the Au adatom tends to skid along a dimer row, especially at low temperature, rather than following the BDR1 \rightarrow TDR1 \rightarrow BDR1 path.
+This preference at low temperature stems from the fact that once the adatom has made it to a TDR1 site, the energy barrier for skidding along a dimer row is lower than the barrier for entering a BDR1 site.
+At high temperature, this difference in barrier height is less important and the BDR1 \rightarrow TDR1 \rightarrow BDR1 path becomes more competitive.